 Today is International Women’s Day (IWD) and already women enthralled in the 24-hour strike is set to peak the Richter scale of female rage and disruption.
+By Olivia Bridge.

 The struggle for women’s rights has been an uphill battle that has waged for centuries.
 Crusades such as the right to work, education, vote, own property, read books, wear trousers, access loans, make money (and keep it), compete in sports, access birth control and abortions, run for office and divorce have been victorious.
 The Equality Act 2010 enshrines these rights, including the right to maternity leave (without being fired) and single-sex provisions.